Recommended Programs

 - Zone Alarm - a firewall that you use to control which of your programs you allow to access the internet.
 Also blocks incoming intrusions from the internet.

-- AVG Antivirus - a popular antivirus program.
+- AVG Antivirus – a popular antivirus program.
+AVG became bloated in version 8, so if you want something leaner, try Avira.

 - Ad-Aware - searches your hard disk for rogue files that could present a security issue.